wasobi/git-github-cheatsheet/README.md

 ## Setup
 __1. Download git and choose your version control software.__ Grab the latest Git distribution from [their website](https://git-scm.com/).
 If you're on MacOS, you can use [brew](https://github.com/Homebrew) to download packages to your machine like I did.
 I am not here to recreate the wheel.
 A simple search on the web will return hundreds of resources that will walk you through git installation.
 Again, the way you do it will be up to you!

-One of the beautiful things about Git is that you can either use it as a standalone package or you may use it in tandem with a variety of version control software.
+One of the beautiful things about Git is that you can either use it as a standalone package or you may use it in tandem with a variety of version control graphical clients.
 Choose your flavor.
 I favor the Git/Github variety in my day-to-day.

 __2. Configure Git to Track Your Changes.__
 Configuring Git with your credentials allows Git to begin tracking changes made by you.
 That way, when changes are committed, they are added to a ledger of all updates made to a repository and linked to you.
 With `git log` and `git reflog`, you can see the who, when, and what regarding each change that was committed.